-Planned Parenthood talks about “choice,” but one choice that isn’t addressed is the option of adoption.
-According to their 2011-2012 Annual Report, PPFA does not provide any true assistance regarding adoption.
+They talk about “choice,” but one choice that isn’t addressed is the option of adoption.
+PPFA does not provide any true assistance regarding adoption.
 In 1997, PPFA referred 9,381 women to other agencies for adoption assistance.
-By 2011, that number dropped to 2,300 women.
-While adoption referrals have declined, the number of abortions performed at PPFA “health centers” increased.
-During 1997, 165,174 abortions were performed; however, by 2011 their abortion business had dramatically increased with 333,964 abortions performed.
-Approximately one quarter of abortions in the United States are performed by PPFA, making them the largest abortion provider in the country.
+By 2017, that number dropped to 2,831 women.
+While adoption referrals at PPFA centers have declined, their taxpayer funding and the number of abortions they have performed has increased.
+During 1997, 165,174 abortions were performed; however, by 2017 their abortion business had performed 332,757 abortions.

 Bad Choices, by Douglas R. Scott -- An in-depth look at Planned Parenthood's goals, strategy and organization.

 Blessed are the Barren, by Robert Marshall and Charles Donovan -- This book recounts the social policy of Planned Parenthood and the organization's history.

 Grand Illusions, by George Grant -- An overview of Planned Parenthood's legacy and effect on society from a religious perspective.

 Margaret Sanger's Eugenic Legacy, by Angela Franks -- This work addresses Sanger’s ideas concerning birth control, eugenics, population control, and sterilization against the backdrop of the larger eugenic context.

 Unplanned, by Abby Johnson with Cindy Lambert